helm/charts/README.md

 # Helm Charts

 Use this repository to submit official Charts for Helm.
 Charts are curated application definitions for Helm.
 For more information about installing and using Helm, see its
 [README.md](https://github.com/helm/helm/tree/master/README.md).
-To get a quick introduction to Charts see this [chart document](https://github.com/helm/helm/blob/master/docs/charts.md).
+To get a quick introduction to Charts to see this [chart document](https://github.com/helm/helm/blob/master/docs/charts.md).

 ## Where to find us